nitinsahu2003/ALU/README.md

   * OR
   * XOR
   * NOT
-* Performs operations such shift left, shift right, increment, decrement and compare
+* Performs operations such as shift left, shift right, increment, decrement and compare
 * Supports multi-bit inputs (customizable)
 * Designed using **modular and synthesizable Verilog code**
 * Includes **testbench for simulation verification**